 - It’s a never-ending infographic full of regurgitated facts.

 - It’s a video that takes 3 minutes to even start to get to the damn point.

-- It’s a cluttered website that makes them hunt for what they want.
+- It’s a cluttered website that makes you hunt for what you want.

 - It’s a blog post that starts selling products three lines in.

 In essence, bad content doesn’t give your audience what they need or want.
 It may not seem like a big deal that one person left your blog.
 But collectively, these negative interactions are proof that you either don’t know or don’t respect your audience.
 Naturally, people have less attention, less time, and less tolerance for this type of, well, bullshit.

 Remember: When people engage with any sort of content, they are spending something.
 It may be their time, their energy, or their attention.
 When someone engages with your content, they are trusting that the content will be worth the expense.
 If you want to build strong relationships, it’s your responsibility to make sure that it will be.
 The more you deliver value, the more they will come to trust and rely on you—and that is the foundation of a strong relationship.
 So how do you do that?